malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The answer is that it's all of those basic steps, taken together, and repeated over and over.
 But to explain that clearly we need the right language to talk about it.
 The language that will help us is that of _semiotics_: the study of signs and their interpretations.

 ## Objects, Representations, and Interpretations
-..todo..intro to semiotics, including different classes of representation.
 Semiotics studies signs, meaning making, and the processes involving them.
 There are different formulations but the one that we shall use is through the triad of _Objects_, _Representations_, and _Interpretations_.

 **Representation.** Also known as a _signifier_, _representamen_, _sign-vehicle_, and just _sign_.
 A representation is anything that does or could communicate meaning through some aspect of its presentation.
 It can be of any form, eg: visual, auditory, tactile, electrical, or as some kind of virtualised information.
 Three forms of representation are typically identified. _Icons_ share some important quality with the object that they represent, such as by bearing a direct resemblance to that object.
 For example a cartoon picture of a lion represents an actual lion. _Indices_ share some linkage of fact with the object, such as through a causal relation.
 Smoke represents fire because fire causes smoke.
 Unlike the first two, _Symbols_ have no natural relation to the object that they represent.
 Rather, symbols represent their objects through conventional or cultural knowledge.
 For example, in phonetic languages (and semi-phonetic languages such as English) written characters represent the sounds they make, not because there is any resemblance in the way that the characters look to the way they sound or because the shape of the characters are somehow caused by their sounds, but because we've all agreed to the convention that these characters make those sounds.